Gender neutral, ingredient focused, inexpensive and TikTok famous. Sounds

 They’re compared to The Ordinary a lot and for good reason.
 First, they have products with a high cconcentration of expensive skincare ingredients for a really low price.
 Second, they both focus on spreading scientific skincare knowledge.
 Third, and most important, they both start with “The”.

 All of the products come is a very neutral, black and white plastic containers.
-There obviously the care here of having light-blocking and air tight packaging for products that are sensitive to light and air.
+They obviously cared about having light-blocking and air tight packaging for products that are sensitive to light and air.
 The only thing is that I would prefer glass instead of plastic.
 If nothing else because it’s better for the environment.

 I appreciate brands that cater to consumers without making a gender distinction.
 Products marketed towards woman tend to be more expensive than the masculine equivalent; skincare lines for men traditionally offer less options.
-A unisex packaging won’t confuse consumers when it’s time to buy (and it also won’t intimidate that macho guy Bruno who’s too much of a p*ssy to use something with pink packaging).
+A unisex packaging won’t confuse consumers when it’s time to buy (and it also won’t intimidate that macho guy Bruno who’s not confident enough to use something with pink packaging).

 Retinol Serum Ingredient List: Water (Aqua / Eau), Glycerin, Butylene Glycol, Propanediol, Dicaprylyl Carbonate, Dimethicone, Hydroxyethyl Acrylate/sodium Acryloyldimethyl Taurate Copolymer, Caprylyl Glycol, Phospholipids, Caprylic/capric Glycerides, Squalane, Dimethyl Isosorbide, Glycine Soja (Soybean) Extract, Carbomer, Sodium Ascorbate, Tocopherol, Polysorbate 60, Tocopheryl Acetate, Glycolipids, Sodium Hydroxide, Disodium Edta, Hydroxypinacolone Retinoate, Retinol, Glycine Soja (Soybean) Sterol, Leuconostoc/Radish Root Ferment Filtrate, Peg-40 Hydrogenated Castor Oil, Hyaluronic Acid, Polysorbate 20, Palmitoyl Tetrapeptide-7, Palmitoyl Tripeptide-1, Phenoxyethanol

 This serum has a watery texture that’s a bit thicker than the hyaluronic acid serum, but still very easy to spread on the skin.
-Niacinamide is the second ingredient on the list, which means it’s a pretty high concentration, which is great.
-The serum has a lot of moisturizing, skin-replenishing ingredients: glycerin, squalane, hyaluronic acid, propanediol.
+Niacinamide is the second ingredient on the list, so it’s at a high concentration (I believe 10%), which is great.
+The serum has a lot of moisturising, skin-replenishing ingredients: glycerin, squalane, hyaluronic acid, propanediol.
 It’s niacinamide delivered in a very hydrating cocktail.
+Niacinamide is an all-star ingredient: helps with the appearance of pores, oil control, uneven skintone, hydration and it’s an antioxidant.
+You should be using niacinamide regardless of whatever your skin concern is, and The Inkey List option is a great choice.

 Niacinamide Serum Ingredient List: Water (Aqua/ Eau), Niacinamide, Glycerin, Propanediol, Butylene Glycol, Squalane, Leuconostoc/Radish Root Ferment Filtrate, Hyaluronic Acid, Phenoxyethanol, Hydroxyethyl Acrylate/Sodium Acryloyldimethyl Taurate Copolymer, Hydroxyethylcellulose, Phospholipids, Xanthan Gum, Glycine Soja (Soybean) Extract, Allantoin, Disodium Edta, Polysorbate 60, Panthenol, Glycolipids, Glycine Soja (Soybean) Sterol, Disodium Phosphate, Citric Acid, Sodium Phosphate.